psharma117/PHY480-Computational-Physics/session_05/Activities5.md

 ### You need to pick a reasonable value of Rmax.
 Justify your choice based on the eigen_tridiagonal.dat plot:

 I chose Rmax = 6, as this fully displays the Gaussian tail of the wavefunction.
+I think this suitably captures all relevant behavior of the wavefunction to a reasonable degree.

+### For your choice of Rmax, try N = 4,8,16,32,64,128,256,512,1024 (you could add a loop to calculate these).
+How does the relative error for the lowest eigenvalue scale with N?
+Sketch the plot to validate your answer.

+The relative error scales roughly as N^-2

+### Explain the slope you found based on the approximation to the second derivative.
+The slope corresponds to the truncation error of the finite difference method used here: the error is O(h^2) and that's what we see here on the log-log plot for decreasing h.